 - 1. Repurposed our spaces to meet emergency needs; - 2.
-Invested in affordable, accessible, high-quality child care, especially for essential workers; - 3.
-Housed vulnerable groups by keeping our supportive housing locations open; - 4.
-Helped job-seekers find work through virtual and phone-in channels; and, - 5.
-Prioritized mental health by shifting many of our services online
+Offered affordable, accessible, high-quality - child care, especially for essential workers; - 3.
+Provided shelter and transitional housing by keeping our supportive housing locations open; - 4.
+Helped job-seekers find work through in person and virtual/phone-in channels; and , - 5.
+Prioritized mental health by offering many of our services online

-Where we are going (2025 Vision)
+How we are doing (2005 Vision)